dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 The concept of a quaternion builds on the axis-angle representation, in which we rotate by an angle about a rotation axis (see black arrow in the illustration above).
-The axis can be computed from the cross product of two vectors (gray arrow).
+The axis can be computed from the cross product of two vectors (gray arrows).
 A rotor builds on a plane-angle representation, in which we rotate with a given direction by an angle in a plane (indicated by gray area).
-The plane can be computed from the wedge product :math:`a \wedge b` of two vectors :math:`a` and :math:`b`, which is a so-called bivector.
+The plane can be computed from the wedge product :math:`a \wedge b` (see :func:`~pytransform3d.rotations.wedge`) of two vectors :math:`a` and :math:`b`, which is a so-called bivector.
 Although both approaches might seem different, in 3D they operate with exactly the same numbers in exactly the same way.

 .. warning::